Traditional Medicines and OTC Products

 The distribution channels are similar for Rx and OTC medicinal products, since both types of products can be sold by the manufacturers and/or the wholesale distributors to the open circuit (community) pharmacies and to the closed circuit (hospital) pharmacies, which will dispense them to the patients.

-Additionally, a recent amendment of the Pharmacy Law from 2018 provided for the possibility of authorized community pharmacies to sell OTC medicines to the patients online.
+Additionally, the Pharmacy Law was amended in 2018 to provide for the possibility of authorized community pharmacies to sell OTC medicines to the patients online.
 In order to perform online sales of medicines, the community pharmacies should submit a special notification to the Ministry of Health and create a website which should fulfill certain requirements, which should be further detailed in the near future by secondary legislation.

 6. What health, advertising, and marketing claims may be made for OTC products?